Home > Moving > City Guides > Best Neighborhoods in Alexandria for Families

 Things to Do in North Ridge-Rosemont

 Attend Alexandria’s oldest 4th of July celebration, hosted by the Rosemont Citizens’ Association.
 Enjoy a day of hiking through Chinquapin Park & Forest Park.
 Help the kids decorate their bikes for a parade down Old Dominion Boulevard to celebrate Wheel Day.
 Spend an afternoon biking the trails or watching birds at Monticello Park.
 Sign up for summer camp or see a show at Arts on the Horizon.
 Play tennis, basketball, and other sports on the fields at George Mason Park.
-Check out Fairlington Pizza, where you can indulge in New York-style pizza or a Ham & Cheese Hoagie.
-Try the Bourbon Chicken Brioche, Jack Pork Chops, or Penne with Chicken at Ramparts Tavern & Grill.
-Or order a Charcuterie Board and Homemade Quiche at Grape & Bean.
+Grab a hearty brunch of Shrimp & Grits, Cornflake Crusted French Toast, or Salmon Bagel at Matt and Tony’s All Day Kitchen and Bar.
+Indulge in New York-style pizza, a Steak & Cheese with Fried Onions, or a Greek Gyro at Fairlington Pizza.
+Start with Smoked Artichoke Dip before digging into a Tomato Portobello Kaiser, Cajun Fish & Chips, or Barbecue Ribs at Ramparts Tavern & Grill.
+Or order the soup of the day, Scottish Smoked Salmon on Pumpernickel Bread, or a Charcuterie Board at local hot spot, Grape & Bean.

 Search Form Find an Extra Space Storage facility near you